epuerta9/kitchenai-labs/README.md

+Here's the **final, structured, and easy-to-follow version** incorporating everything:

+---

 # 🚀 KitchenAI Bento Demo

-> **⚠️ IMPORTANT NOTE:** When making changes to your Bento within a Jupyter notebook, you must interrupt and restart the kernel to prevent duplicate connections.
-This requirement only applies when using Jupyter notebooks and not when using the whisk CLI.
-For the purposes of this demo, we'll be using Jupyter notebooks.

 Welcome to the **KitchenAI Bento Box Demo!** 🍱
-This notebook will walk you through the process of setting up, connecting, and interacting with a **KitchenAI Bento Box**—your modular AI powerhouse.
+This guide will help you set up and interact with a **KitchenAI Bento Box** through the **KitchenAI Playground**.
+By the end, you’ll be able to:

-By the end of this guide, you'll have:
-✅ A working **KitchenAI control plane**
-✅ Your first **Bento Box** connected
-✅ A hands-on experience with querying and managing AI models in **KitchenAI**
+✅ Run example use cases
+✅ Generate responses using your own KitchenAI app in the Playground

 ---

 ## 🛠️ Prerequisites

-Before we dive in, make sure you've set up your environment:

-### 1️⃣ Create a Virtual Environment
+1️⃣ **Create a Virtual Environment**

-Run the following command in your terminal:
+In your terminal, run:

 ```bash
 python -m venv venv